freme-project/freme-project.github.io/_pages/knowledge-base/eInternationalization.md

 # e-Internationalization

 FREME e-Services work with either plain text or NIF files.
-The e-Internationalization service let users enrich HTML, XML, XLIFF and ODT files as well.
+The e-Internationalization let users enrich HTML, XML, XLIFF and ODT files as well.
 It is not an individual service, but it is indirectly used via other services.
 The e-Services supporting the e-Internationalization are
   * e-Entity
   * e-Link
   * e-Terminology